ibrahiimbas/Cycle-of-Life/README.md

 3- Any live cell with more than three live neighbors dies, as if by overpopulation. <br/>
 4- Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction. <br/>

-# How to Strat Simulation
+# How to Start Simulation
 Download the Cycle of Life Build file then start the Cycle of Life.exe </br>